 Inflammatory bowel disease (IBD), which includes ulcerative colitis and Crohn’s disease, is a debilitating autoimmune condition that can be clinically challenging to manage effectively.
-The CDC estimates that 1.3% of U.S. adults (about 3 million people) have been diagnosed with IBD.
+The CDC estimates that 1.3% of U.S. adults (about three million people) have been diagnosed with IBD.

 Many IBD patients are diagnosed early in life, and as a result of chronic gut inflammation, experience higher risks of colorectal cancer.
 Presently, other than general suppression of immunity or inflammatory signals, there is little specific knowledge about how to limit or prevent IBD flare-ups.